Recession. Layoffs. Hiring freeze.

 If you notice in the graphic above, the IaaS tech stack includes a hypervisor, but what it doesn’t explicitly show is the hypervisor tax.

-Hypervisor tax is the total cost of running the hypervisor and VM, including any costs like licensing and support, to operating systems and compute time.
-If this didn’t sound bad enough, these costs typically ramp up as you scale, with VMs requiring more and more of these resources to run efficiently.
-Bare metal allows you to bypass these hidden costs - amongst the costs of OS licenses and servers - letting you pay that flat rate to rent the machine.
+Hypervisor tax is the total cost of running the hypervisor and VM, including any costs like licensing and support, to operating systems and operating costs and compute time.
+If this didn’t sound bad enough, these costs typically ramp up as you scale up your service levels, with VMs requiring more and more of these resources to run efficiently.
+Bare metal allows you to bypass these hidden costs - amongst the costs of OS licenses, servers, and software licenses - letting you pay that flat rate to rent the machine and further emphasizing your cost reductions.

 The bare metal market is only growing, too.
 In 2021, this market was valued at $5.5 billion, with a CAGR of 23% from 2022 to 2029.
 With the increase in bare metal cloud utilization, who knows how far this goes.